UAV-Assisted Space-Air-Ground Integrated Networks: A Technical Review of Recent Learning Algorithms: Simulation Results

 Our work has provided a solid performance benchmark for recent algorithmic approaches for UAV-assisted SAGINs.
 However, there are still some open challenges for future contributions.
 The following are examples from the perspectives of system architectures, application scenarios, and algorithmic variations.

-First of all, the detailed modelling using UAV networking where UAVs can collaborate with each other for message exchangs can be extended from our baseline system model.
+First of all, the detailed modeling of UAV networking, where UAVs can collaborate for message exchanges can be extended from our baseline system model.
 We realized that the networking functionality between UAVs can be optional and the assumption of system capability on UAV hardware and software is often required.
 For this reason, multi-hopping is not considered in our formulation.
-However, for a wide area coverage using many UAVs, multi-hopping and networking may be advantageous for UAV fleet operations, and the networking-focused technical analysis needs additional work.
+However, for wide area coverage using many UAVs, multi-hopping, and networking may be advantageous for UAV fleet operations, and the networking-focused technical analysis needs additional work.

-Second, the variations of UAV roles in a SAGIN can lead to the extended system model for real-world scenarios.
-Although we focus on the discussion on the aerial BS role of UAVs, they can also be modeled as a relay node \cite{Gapeyenko20}.
-In addition, the consideration of variable speed and altitude keeping schemes, and complex cooperative schemes for state updates require further exploration.
+Second, variations in UAV roles within a SAGIN can lead to the extended system model for real-world scenarios.
+Although we focus on the role of UAVs as aerial BSs, they can also be modeled as relay nodes \cite{Gapeyenko20}.
+Additionally, the consideration of variable speed and altitude-keeping schemes, as well as complex cooperative schemes for state updates, require further exploration.

-Third, setting the objective functions and constraints in the algorithms for supporting additional application-specific scenarios is another challenge.
+Third, setting the objective functions and constraints in the algorithms to support additional application-specific scenarios is another challenge.
 We have considered as many factors as possible to mimic a real-world scenario.
-However, some unexpected situations may still exist, such as weather and environmental conditions affecting link conditions, which can be hard to predict and be mathematically modelled.
+However, some unexpected situations may still exist, such as weather and environmental conditions affecting link conditions, which can be hard to predict and mathematically model.
 This still requires future work.

-Last but not least, the algorithmic variations based on the algorithms we presented in this paper may be employed to improve the performance metrics further.
-For example, a DRL method \cite{Mnih2015} may be used to handle dynamics and scalable problems efficiently.
-Deep Q-learning algorithms can be used to solve state-space explosions and improve efficiency for a complex optimization problem.
-On the other hand, PSO has recently been adopted in ensemble methods for the ML algorithms, such as neural networks, for hyper-parameter tuning.
-It has also been used as a heuristic search scheme for RL algorithms.
-Another future direction can be the combined use of PSO and RL together to deal with more dynamic scenarios arising from our formulated problem.
+Last but not least, the algorithmic variations based on the algorithms we presented in this paper may be employed to further improve the performance metrics.
+For example, a DRL method \cite{Mnih2015} could be used to efficiently handle dynamics and scalable problems.
+Deep Q-learning algorithms can address state-space explosions and enhance efficiency for complex optimization problems.
+Additionally, PSO has recently been adopted in ensemble methods for ML algorithms, such as neural networks, for hyper-parameter tuning.
+It has also been utilized as a heuristic search scheme for RL algorithms.
+Another future direction can be the combined use of PSO and RL to manage more dynamic scenarios arising from our formulated problem.